-AAOS physician volunteer Work Groups develop Evidence-Based Clinical Practice Guidelines to serve as an educational tool based on an assessment of the current scientific and clinical information and accepted approaches to treatment.
+Evidence-Based Clinical Practice Guidelines are based on a systematic review of published studies.
+Multidisciplinary guideline development groups construct Evidence-Based Clinical Practice Guidelines to serve as an educational tool based on an assessment of the current published scientific and clinical information and accepted approaches to treatment.

 AAOS Clinical Practice Guidelines (CPG)

 - The guideline methods are described in the Methods section of each full guideline document.
 Additional information regarding the guideline development process can be found in the Introductory Packet for Work Group Members.

 - Search AAOS Now for Articles about Guidelines

 - Any AAOS member may nominate a topic